mattsmith803/Palindrome/README.md

 - Number of palindrome words in paragraph
 - Number of palindrome sentences in paragraph
 - List of unique words in the paragraph and their respective counts
-- Finds the words that contain a given letter
+- Finds the words in a paragraph that contain a given letter

 ## Dependencies:
 - [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)